shenbinqian/PLODv2-CLM4AbbrDetection/README.md

 ```

-## Our models for abbreviation dection
+## Our models for abbreviation detection

 Our fine-tuned models for abbreviation and long form detection can be seen as follows: